bunkerity/bunkerweb/docs/settings.md

 ### Country

+STREAM support :white_check_mark:

+Deny access based on the country of the client IP.

 |      Setting      |Default| Context |Multiple|                                 Description                                 |
 |-------------------|-------|---------|--------|-----------------------------------------------------------------------------|
 |`BLACKLIST_COUNTRY`|       |multisite|no      |Deny access if the country of the client is in the list (2 letters code).    |
 |`WHITELIST_COUNTRY`|       |multisite|no      |Deny access if the country of the client is not in the list (2 letters code).|

 ### Custom HTTPS certificate

+STREAM support :white_check_mark:

+Choose custom certificate for HTTPS.

 |     Setting     |Default| Context |Multiple|                Description                 |
 |-----------------|-------|---------|--------|--------------------------------------------|